Johanvandeglind/ObjectTracking_python_OO_IPASS/README.md

 It finds the objects that are the same and then draws the outside shape of these objects.
 It also prints the x and y coordinates of the midpoint.

 ---

+### Resources
+All the images needed for the program to work without camera

+Always use [topview.jpg](src/Resources/topview.jpg) as cam_image, this a picture taken with the camera on the Cobot For use without live image always use [cameraSideMount\_v1]('Resources/cameraSideMount v1.png') as robodk_image For use with live image always use [cameraSideMount\_v2]('Resources/cameraSideMount v2.png')

+This is because when the live image is read opcv cant use the full res of the camera and steps down to 2048*1536 and i dont know how to fix this

+---
 ##### sources: